How Our Customers Are Helping

 The Emergency Fund was first used shortly after COVID-19 was declared a pandemic, when many individuals and families were experiencing food insecurity.
 We activated the fund, made a call to action, and the generosity of Oregonians poured in.
 Collectively, our customers donated 2 million beverage containers with a refund value of $200,000 for the Oregon Food Bank.

 Since then, we have engaged the fund to help raise money for other important causes, such as supporting rural firefighters during devastating wildfires, supporting Portland-based nonprofit Mercy Corps providing humanitarian relief services to Ukrainians, and funding warming shelters during extreme cold winter weather.
-Most recently, we activated the fund to raise $100,000 to support wildfire relief in Maui, Hawaii.
+Most recently, we activated the fund to help support wildfire relief in Oregon.

 OBRC Emergency Fund Highlights